Vickers 40 mm Class S gun: Combat history

 Early operations by the Desert Air Force in the North Africa campaign demonstrated that existing weapons were ineffective against newer German vehicles like the Panzer III medium tank.
-In April 1941 a group formed to study the issue, considered a series of 37 and 40 mm weapons including the "S", the Rolls-Royce cannon ("BF" variant), and the US-built M4 autocannon, all firing armour-piercing ammunition.
-The Rolls-Royce"BF" was initially selected, although it used drum-fed ammunition rather than the "S" belt system that was considered more reliable.
+In April 1941 a group formed to study the issue, considered a series of 37 and 40 mm weapons including the "S", the Rolls-Royce cannon (belt fed variant), and the US-built M4 autocannon, all firing armour-piercing ammunition.
+The Rolls-Royce "BF" was initially selected, although it used drum-fed ammunition rather than the "S" belt system that was considered more reliable.
 About 200 BF guns were produced, but after a series of misfires and ammunition explosions, the decision was made to introduce ground attack variants of the Hawker Hurricane (designated Mark IID) with the "S".
 This had the added advantage that it carried 15 rounds of ammunition, compared to the "BF"'s 12.

 Mark IID and Mark IV Hurricanes could mount one "S" under each wing, in conformal gun pods.
 The weight of the guns and ammunition, along with the dust filters and other equipment needed for desert operations, slowed the aircraft by a significant 40 mph.
 By October 1941 it was decided that the autocannon would not be suitable in the future, and the same research group turned their attention to rockets, eventually leading to the introduction of the RP-3 in 1943.